 A database of faculty members and their research interests, including their recent publications and projects

 An abstract and citation database of research literature and web sources

 A collection of research and scholarly output at Northwestern

 What can I do to have a successful mentor/mentee relationship?

-The Medical Faculty Council also offers some helpful tips on mentoring.
+The Medical Faculty Council offers some helpful tips on mentoring.